Robert Altman: Death and legacy

-Altman died from leukemia at Cedars-Sinai Medical Center in Los Angeles on November 20, 2006, at the age of 81.
+Altman died from leukemia at Cedars-Sinai Medical Center in Los Angeles on November 20, 2006, at age 81.

 Fellow film director Paul Thomas Anderson dedicated his 2007 film There Will Be Blood to Altman.
 Anderson had worked as a standby director on A Prairie Home Companion for insurance purposes in the event the ailing 80-year-old Altman would be unable to finish shooting.

 During a celebration tribute to Altman a few months after his death, he was described as a "passionate filmmaker" and auteur who rejected convention, creating what director Alan Rudolph called an "Altmanesque" style of films.
 He preferred large casts of actors and natural overlapping conversations, and encouraged his actors to improvise and express their innate creativity without fear of failing.
 Lily Tomlin compared him to "a great benign patriarch who was always looking out for you as an actor," adding that "you're not afraid to take chances with him."

 Many of his films are described as "acid satires and counterculture character studies that redefined and reinvigorated modern cinema."
 Although his films spanned most film genres, such as Westerns, musicals, war films, or comedies, he was considered "anti-genre," and his films were "candidly subversive."
 He was known to hate the "phoniness" he saw in most mainstream films, and "he wanted to explode them" through satire.

 Actor Tim Robbins, who starred in a number of Altman's films, describes some of the unique aspects of his directing method:

 Altman's personal archives are located at the University of Michigan, which include about 900 boxes of personal papers, scripts, legal, business and financial records, photographs, props and related material.
 Altman had filmed Secret Honor at the university, as well as directed several operas there.

 Since 2009, the Robert Altman Award is awarded to the director, casting director, and ensemble cast of films at the yearly Independent Spirit Awards.

 In 2014, a feature-length documentary film, Altman, was released, which looks at his life and work with film clips and interviews.